tollesonpdx/job_tracking/README.md

 - ~~verfiy DB table keys and foreign key logic to ensure duplicates are not possible~~
 - refactor psycopg2/SQL to reduce risk of SQL injection
 - ~~add error checking for Target Name when entering a new target~~
+- break out the input functions from the menuFuncs and into a new module

 ### References ###
 - ConfigParser - https://docs.python.org/3/library/configparser.html